whsv26/2024-09-otus-spring-sviridov/hw16-spring-actuator/README.md

-Использовать метрики, healthchecks и logfile
+Use Metrics, Health Checks, and Logfile

-## Цель
+## Goal

-Реализовать production-grade мониторинг и прозрачность в приложении
+Implement production-grade monitoring and transparency in the application

-## Результат
+## Result

-Приложение с применением Spring Boot Actuator
+Application using Spring Boot Actuator

-## Описание
+## Description

-Данное задание выполняется на основе одного из реализованных Web-приложений
+This task is based on one of the implemented web applications

-- Подключить Spring Boot Actuator в приложение.
+- Integrate Spring Boot Actuator into the application.
-- Включить метрики, healthchecks и logfile.
+- Enable metrics, health checks, and logfile endpoints.
-- Реализовать свой собственный HealthCheck индикатор
+- Implement a custom HealthCheck indicator.
-- UI для данных от Spring Boot Actuator реализовывать не нужно.
+- No need to implement a UI for the Spring Boot Actuator data.
-- Опционально: переписать приложение на HATEOAS принципах с помощью Spring Data REST Repository
+- Optional: Refactor the application using HATEOAS principles with Spring Data REST Repository